Heart of a Book

 ★★★★★

 JavaScript in 20 Minutes: (Coffee Break Series) offers a compelling take on webgpu, though not without flaws.
-While the treatment of programming is excellent, I found the sections on Computers & Technology less convincing.
-The author makes some bold claims about javascript that aren't always fully supported.
+While the treatment of programming is excellent, I found the sections on programming less convincing.
+The author makes some bold claims about Books that aren't always fully supported.
 That said, the book's strengths in discussing Web Development & Design more than compensate for any weaknesses.
-Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on webgpu, if not the definitive work.
+Readers looking for webgpu will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Books, if not the definitive work.

 ★★★★☆